Azure/azure-powershell/src/ResourceManager/Automation/Commands.Automation/help/New-AzureRMAutomationSchedule.md

 ```

 ### -ForUpdateConfiguration
-Indicates that this schedule object will be used for scheduling an update deployment
+Indicates that this schedule object will be used for scheduling a software update configuration

 ```yaml
 Type: System.Management.Automation.SwitchParameter